Laplacian eigenvalues and eigenspaces of cographs generated by finite sequence: On -graphs

-Despite the fact that it may appear $\mathcal{C}$ is quite small, this class of cographs is actually quite vast.
-We see that, the number of $\mathcal{C}$-graphs of order $n$ is more than the number of threshold graphs of order $n$, the number of all chain graphs of order $n$ as well as the total number of complete multipartite graphs of order $n$.
-In fact, there are more than 1000 $\mathcal{C}$-graphs of order 12 and more than 8388600 $\mathcal{C}$-graphs of order 25.
-Besides, $\mathcal{C}$ contains some of the important classes of graphs.
-The following graphs are categorised as $\mathcal{C}$-graphs in order to better understand how they constitute a significant large subclass of cographs. \begin{itemize} \item When the vertices of a graph can be divided into a clique and an independent set, then the graph is said to be split; alternatively, $\{C_4,C_5,2K_2\}$-free graph is a split graph.
-A complete split graph (studied in \cite{KCD1}) is a split graph such that every vertex in the independent set is adjacent to every vertex in the clique.
-We observe that every complete split graph is a $\mathcal{C}$-graph, and it can be represented by $C(\alpha_1,\alpha_2)$.
-However, not all split is a $\mathcal{C}$-graph except $C(1,1,1,\dots,1)$ and $C(1,2,1,\dots,1)$. \item An antiregular graph is a connected graph where atmost two of the vertex degrees are equal.
-An antiregular graph is a $\mathcal{C}$-graph, and it's representation is either $C(1,1,1,\ldots,1)$ or $C(1,2,1,\ldots,1)$.
+By a computer search, we found more than 1000 $\mathcal{C}$-graphs with 12 vertices and more than 8.388.600 $\mathcal{C}$-graphs with 25 vertices.
+Observe that $C(n-1,1)$ is the complete graph $K_n$, while $C(p-1,1,q)$ is the complete bipartite graph $K_{p,q}$.
+The following cographs are also categorised as $\mathcal{C}$-graphs. \begin{itemize} \item A \textit{split graph} is a graph whose vertex set admits a partition into a clique and a co-clique.
+A complete split graph, studied in \cite{KCD1}, is a split graph in which every vertex of the co-clique is adjacent to every vertex in the clique.
+We observe that every complete split graph is a $\mathcal{C}$-graph represented by $C(\alpha_1,\alpha_2)$.
+However, the class of $\mathcal{C}$-graphs does not include all split graphs. \item An \textit{antiregular graph} is a connected graph whose degree sequence has only two repeated entries.
+Its representation is either $C(1,1,\ldots,1)$ or $C(1,2,1,1,\ldots,1)$.